 TL;DR: Employee engagement surveys consist of sending out a set of questions to get employee feedback on any topic.
 The answers will allow you to gauge your people’s motivation and frustrations, unearthing areas for improvement.
-Your team will feel heard and you’ll have the insights you need to take the right actions to boost their happiness, performance, and retention.
-Everyone wins.

 Also known as employee satisfaction surveys and organizational feedback, engagement surveys are a tool used by organizations to assess the level of engagement and satisfaction in employees.
 The purpose is to gain insights from employees regarding their perception and attitude towards their work and the organization as a whole.
 An engagement survey usually covers multiple aspects that affect engagement including job satisfaction, communication, leadership, career development, work-life balance, and organizational culture.

-Engagement surveys offer one of the best ways to measure employee enagagement.
+Engagement surveys offer one of the best ways to measure employee engagement.
 In fact, even the simple act of engaging with a survey can be an indicator of positive sentiment from employees.
 Facebook recently looked into employee survey data and found that employees that had missed either of the two biannual surveys were 2.6 times more likely to leave their company in the next six months.

 By collecting and interpreting data from multiple rounds of surveys, you can develop actions to increase performance, satisfaction, and reduce turnover and absenteeism.
 You can also surface the positives and discover your Employee Net Promoter Score (eNPS), benchmarking your results against other companies.